rryam/QuoteKit/README.md

 ## Requirements

-As it uses the async/await feature of Swift 5.5, the platforms currently supported are iOS 15.0+, macOS 12.0+, watchOS 8.0+ and tvOS 15.0+.
-There's a [PR](https://github.com/apple/swift/pull/39051) merged in Swift language related to back deployment, and the framework will be updated accordingly to support the older OSes.
+As it uses the async/await feature of Swift 5.5, the platforms supported are OS 13.0+, macOS 11.0+, watchOS 6.0+, and tvOS 13.0+.

-Edit: While waiting and hoping for the backport to happen, the framework now supports iOS 13.0+, macOS 11.0+, watchOS 6.0+ and tvOS 13.0+

 ## Installation

-To add QuoteKit in your project, the best way is via the Swift Package Manager.
+The best way to add QuoteKit to your project is via the Swift Package Manager.

 ```
 dependencies: [